crosswalk-project/crosswalk-website/public/documentation/android/android_extensions/run_on_android.md

 2. After the build, the extension project directory (`xwalk-echo-extension-src/`) will contain a `lib/crosswalk-${XWALK-STABLE-ANDROID-X86}` directory, which is an unpacked Crosswalk Android distribution.
 You can use the scripts in here to build the Android packages.

-    Ensure you have installed the Android SDK correctly ([Windows](/documentation/android/windows_host_setup.html#Install-the-Android-SDK), [Linux](/documentation/android/linux_host_setup.html#Install-the-Android-SDK)).
+    Follow the [system setup page](/documentation/android/system_setup.html) to installed the Android SDK.
 Then use these commands to create the packages:

-        # set an environment variable to the location of the project
+    * Set an environment variable to the location of the project

-        $ PROJECT_DIR=~/<my projects directory>/xwalk-echo-project
+            > PROJECT_DIR=~/<my projects directory>/xwalk-echo-project

-        # enter the unpacked Crosswalk Android directory
+    * Enter the unpacked Crosswalk Android directory

-        $ cd $PROJECT_DIR/xwalk-echo-extension-src/lib/crosswalk-${XWALK-STABLE-ANDROID-X86}
+            > cd $PROJECT_DIR/xwalk-echo-extension-src/lib/crosswalk-${XWALK-STABLE-ANDROID-X86}

-        # invoke the package builder
+    * Invoke the package builder

-        $ python make_apk.py --package=org.crosswalkproject.example \
+            > python make_apk.py --package=org.crosswalkproject.example \
               --enable-remote-debugging --fullscreen \
               --manifest=$PROJECT_DIR/xwalk-echo-app/manifest.json \
               --extensions=$PROJECT_DIR/xwalk-echo-extension-src/xwalk-echo-extension/

     The generated packages are in the `~/<my projects directory>/xwalk-echo-project/xwalk-echo-extension-src/lib/crosswalk-${XWALK-STABLE-ANDROID-X86}` directory, and called `xwalk_echo_app_x86.apk` and `xwalk_echo_app_arm.apk`.

-    Note that if you are using multiple extension directories, you still have a single `--extensions` option but supply the paths as a comma-delimited string, e.g.
+    Note that if you are using multiple extension directories, you still have a single `--extensions` option but supply the paths as a comma-delimited string, e.g. `--extensions=myextension1,myextension2`

-        --extensions=myextension1,myextension2

 ## Install a package on a target